cdklabs/cdk-ssm-documents/API.md

 public listInputs(): string[]
 ```

-Inputs required for this command include documentType then documentPath and documentParameters if provided.
+Lists the inputs that are required for this step.

 ##### `listOutputs` <a name="listOutputs" id="cdk-ssm-documents.RunDocumentStep.listOutputs"></a>